-The Bachelor of Specialized Studies (B.S.S.) program allows students to create an individualized, multidisciplinary degree program tailored to their individual interests and needs.
-In collaboration with faculty partners and a B.S.S. academic advisor, students design an area of concentration that stands as the equivalent of pre-established major.
+The Bachelor of Specialized Studies (BSS) program allows students to create an individualized, multidisciplinary degree tailored to their individual interests and needs.
+In collaboration with faculty partners and a BSS academic advisor, students design an area of concentration that is equivalent to a pre-established major.

-The B.S.S. is a great fit for students who would like to combine courses from different academic departments to create a unique major and for students who have interests and career goals not met by a current Ohio University major will be well-served by the specialized studies degree.
+Students who want to combine courses from different academic departments to create a unique major and students with interests and career goals not met by a current Ohio University major will be well-served by the specialized studies degree.

 Typically, the Bachelor of Specialized Studies degree is not appropriate as a second-degree program (double major), or for someone who has previously completed a bachelor’s degree.
-In special circumstances, a person who has completed a prior bachelor’s degree may petition the director of degree programs to seek permission to apply for and complete the BSS.
+In special circumstances, a person who has already completed a bachelor’s degree may petition the director of degree programs for permission to apply for and complete the BSS.

 - Acting and Dance Performance